Beetroot Brownies – Deliciously moist and dark, deep and chocolatey. These brownies have the squidgiest of textures. Gluten free; optional dairy free.

 - 250 g cooked beetroot (see instructions) pureed

 - 250 g good quality dark chocolate chopped

 - 200 g unsalted butter cubed (or dairy free alternative)

 - Peel and chop the beetroot into cubes (you will need 250g pureed weight, so allowing for some getting stuck to the sides of the blender, cook about 280g).

 - Place in a glass/microwavable bowl and add a couple of tablespoons of water.

-- Seal with clingfilm and cook on high for 10 to 15 minutes, or until the beetroot has softened and cooked.
-Allow to cool.
+- Seal the bowl with clingfilm and microwave cook on high for 10 to 15 minutes, or until the beetroot has softened and cooked.
+Allow to cool completely.

 - Drain the beetroot using a sieve and puree in a blender until you have a smooth paste.

 Make the Brownies